Table of Contents

 The Bible teaches that governments must punish the evil doers by killing to maintain peace and order.
-And Christians as good citizens must submit to the laws of governments and be loyal to civil order.
+And Christians, as good citizens, must submit to the laws of governments and be loyal to civil order.

 The New Testament, doesn’t speak down at soldiering.
 Jesus commended the Centurion’s faith (Matthew 8:4-13).
-Further, neither John the Baptist nor Jesus ever told soldiers, “Get out” to be saved, or “Don’t join.”
+Further, neither John the Baptist nor Jesus ever told soldiers, “get out” of that system to be saved, or “don’t join.”
 Rather, they admonished them to serve more faithfully (Luke 3:14).
 On the other hand, during war or when there is a draft, the authorities should in no way change the Christian’s supreme allegiance and responsibility to God or modify his obligation to practice his beliefs and put God first.

-The extraordinary story of Desmond Doss – the conscientious objector – who enlisted in the army voluntarily in April 1942, but refused to carry a weapon into combat or kill an enemy soldier because of his Seventh-Day Adventist beliefs, demonstrated how he was successful in saving the lives of his comrades.
+The extraordinary story of Desmond Doss – the conscientious objector – who enlisted in the army voluntarily in April 1942, but refused to carry a weapon into combat or kill an enemy soldier because of his Seventh-Day Adventist beliefs, demonstrated how he was successful in saving many lives of his comrades.
 And for his outstanding acts of heroism, President Harry Truman granted him the Medal of Honor – America’s highest military award, the first ever given to a conscientious objector.